alexch/codelikethis/public/projects/portfolio_page.md

 ## Page Footer

-* Add a consistent footer to your portfolio page which should include:
+* Add a consistent, and better yet *persistent*, footer to your portfolio page which should include:
   * Contact Info
   * CopyWrite Info
   * Social Media Links